mrreyes512/Find-Your-Why/story_ideas.md

 In my Senior year, I chose to push myself in harder situations rather than going with the grain.
 Examples include:
   * Working out and powerlifting competitions
-  * not going out with people known for 'drug habits'
+  * not going out with people known for 'bad habits'
   * Triathlon competitions

 ### Biking from Anderson Mill to San Marcos
 Plotted a challenging course from my house to Sandra's college.
 This did not succeed, but I learned how far I could push myself.

+### Taking a leap into Navy
+This felt like a leap of faith and jumping into the unknown.
+It was more of a following my gut-instinct.

 ### Leading ESWS certification
 Establishing an ESWS cert as one of the most JR ranks on our ship.